Avaray/stable-diffusion-templates/README.md

-# 🗃 Stable Diffusion Templates
+# 🗃 Collection of Stable Diffusion Templates

 This is curated collection of templates for [Vast.ai](https://cloud.vast.ai/create/?ref_id=62878) and [Runpod.io](https://runpod.io/console/deploy?ref=gzvzzzv9) services.
 Their main purpose is to simplify the process of getting started with Stable Diffusion.